quasarstream/PHP-FFmpeg-video-streaming/README.md

 ### Transcoding
 A format can also extend `FFMpeg\Format\ProgressableInterface` to get realtime information about the transcoding.

-Transcoding progress can be monitored in realtime, see Format documentation in **[PHP-FFMpeg documentation](https://github.com/PHP-FFMpeg/PHP-FFMpeg#documentation)** for more information.
 ``` php
 $format = new Streaming\Format\HEVC();
 $current_percentage = 0;